martinwork/test-name/docs/screen-bitmap.md

 # screen Bitmap

-Get a bitmap of everything displayed on the screen.
+TEST Get a bitmap of everything displayed on the screen.

 ```sig
 bitmap.screenBitmap()